Sounders answer quickly when needed to beat LAFC 3-1, advance to meet Dallas next

 Ruidiaz scored his own goal in the 66th minute.
 Lodeiro had the service on a corner kick but it was headed away by LAFC.
 Ruidiaz was behind the defense to collect the loose ball and swipe it into the net for his 13th goal of the season.

 Morris scored the final goal with some dazzling footwork in the 80th minute.
 Ruidiaz had the assist, sending the pass into space where Morris shines.
-It was the Mercer Island native’s 11th goal of the season.
+It was the Mercer Island product’s 11th goal of the season.

 Not even playing amid the coronavirus pandemic for the fifth time this season could quell the hype between the sides.
 The Sounders trounced LAFC for the Western Conference championship at Banc of California last season en route to winning MLS Cup.

-Although LAFC had two decisive wins against Seattle – one during the MLS is Back tournament that didn’t count toward regular-season standings – Tuesday was the game the visitors wanted.
+Although LAFC had two decisive victories against Seattle – one during the MLS is Back tournament that didn’t count toward regular-season standings – Tuesday was the game the visitors wanted.

 Leading up to playoff opener, the Black and Gold talked about wanting to defeat the Sounders on their field in the postseason as was done to them in 2019.
 But LAFC lacked power.